Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 | nextReference.type                 | yes       | N/A            | Only if location is *body*.
 Define the type of next reference                           |
 | nextReference.pointer              | yes       | N/A            | Only if location is *body*.
 Json pointer to the attribute containing the next reference.
 See [RFC6901](https://datatracker.ietf.org/doc/html/rfc6901). |

+The following is an example of an HTTP poller publisher configuration with page pagination mode:

 ```json
 {
   "name": "topic-with-page-mode",